xItsSunny/QuickCapes/README.md

 - xItsSunny (Continuing the mod)

 ## To do:
-- Animated Capes
+- Animated Capes (PLANNED)
-- Ability to add own capes
+- Ability to add own capes (WIP)
-- Making other users being able to see the cape, so it isn't only Client-side anymore
+- Making other users being able to see the cape, so it isn't only Client-side anymore (PLANNED)

 ##
 This mod is mainly a result of the hard work of Aycy, so this was only possible thanks to him.
 Sadly he quit the developement of his mods a while ago, so I wasn't able to ask him directly for permission.
 So if someone who isnt fine with the existance of this mod sees that, please contact my on discord under the username ".xitssunny"!